rosiel/islandora_solr_views_extensions/README.md

 ## Configuration

-If you install this module, you will have a "field" available for display in an islandora solr view, called Audio Datastream Player, which will render an audio tag if the object is an islandora:sp-audioCModel object.
+If you install this module, you will have a "field" available for display in an islandora solr view, called Audio Datastream Player, which will render an audio tag if the object has an audio PROXY_MP3 or OBJ datastream.

 ## License